Augusta Treverorum: Early and high imperial period

 In the civil war of the years 193 to 197 (Year of the Five Emperors) troops of Clodius Albinus besieged Trier, which was on the side of his rival Septimius Severus.
 The city was able to withstand the assault and was finally relieved by an army brought from Mainz, which the city later thanked in a preserved inscription.
 Both the discovery of a large Trier Gold Hoard from 196/197 and the fact that work on the Porta Nigra was apparently never fully completed are associated with this siege.
 It can be assumed, however, that the ultimately victorious Severus rewarded the city for its loyalty afterwards, as was customary in such cases.
 Due to its location in the hinterland, Trier was spared for a long time from the Germanic invasions during the so-called imperial crisis of the 3rd century, which led to the abandonment of the Upper Germanic-Raetian Limes (Limesfall).
-The residence of the Gallic Special Kingdom, which was created in the turmoil of the crisis, initially became Cologne.
-In the last years of the special empire, however, the residence was moved under Tetricus between 271 and 274 to Trier, which was safer because of its location.
+During this period, a Roman breakaway state - the Gallic Empire - controlled the region, and briefly moved the capital to Cologne; however, in the empire's latter years, and due to security concerns, the Gallic Emperor Tetricus moved the capital to Trier between 271 and 274.
 Since the city seems to have proven itself as an imperial residence and administrative center in the process, this measure pointed to the future.
 Soon after the death of Emperor Aurelian in 275, however, the city was initially sacked and partially destroyed by marauding Franks and Alamanni.